 - 1. Officers may access and view stored portable recording device video only when there is a business need for doing so, including the need to defend against an allegation of misconduct or substandard performance.
 Officers may review video footage of an incident in which they were involved prior to preparing a report, giving a statement, or providing testimony about the incident. - 2.
-Agency personnel shall document their reasons for accessing stored portable recording device data at the time of each access.
-Agency personnel are prohibited from accessing portable recording device data for non-business reasons and from sharing the data for nonlaw enforcement related purposes, including but not limited to uploading portable recording device data recorded or maintained by this agency to public and social media websites. - 3.
+Agency personnel are prohibited from accessing portable recording device data for non-business reasons and from sharing the data for non-law enforcement related purposes, including but not limited to uploading portable recording device data recorded or maintained by this agency to public and social media websites. - 3.
 Employees seeking access to portable recording device data for non-business reasons may make a request for it in the same manner as any member of the public.